Apple and pumpkin picking season getting underway at Wickham Farms

 “Yeah, so we love fall here, so we honestly prepare all year long for this time of year, love it when we roll over from summer to fall.
 We’ve been working, getting our apples put together and they’re starting to mature.
-We have thirteen different varieties coming on board that we pick now through halloween, our pumpkins are turning,” Bill says.
+We have thirteen different varieties coming on board that we pick now through Halloween, our pumpkins are turning,” Bill said.

+Pumpkins on the other hand are sensitive annuals that take the entire summer to grow to be ready by September and early October.

 “Some of our pumpkins we want ready now because, you know that’s what really signals fall, right?
 So we’re gonna bring them in, we grow them at a remote farm.
-They’re coming in this afternoon, so by this weekend we’ll have lots and lots of pumpkins,” Bill says.
+They’re coming in this afternoon, so by this weekend, we’ll have lots and lots of pumpkins,” Bill said.

 The recent rain may have been a little bit too late for some crops including their pumpkins, but because of their ability to irrigate, they’re in pretty good shape.